Turabi Çamkıran: Controversies

-After releasing his song "Wine Me, Dine Me", he became famous on social media, getting called a "Greek singer" and referred to by mockingly Greek-style names like "Turabiki" or "Touravis" by Turks who viewed the song as embarrassing.
+After releasing his song "Wine Me, Dine Me", he became famous on social media, getting called a "Greek singer" and referred to by mockingly Greek-sounding names like "Turabiki" or "Touravis" by Turks who viewed the song as embarrassing.
 He was issued an arrest warrant by the Turkish government for the profane lyrics.
 Additionally, the Turkish Ministry of Family and Social Services requested a ban on the song, claiming that the lyrics were misogynistic and could negatively effect the mental development of children.
 The ban caused Turabi to re-release the song with the title "Kiss Me, Hug Me", which included modified lyrics.